mjordan/riprap/README.md

 * `php bin/console server:start`
 * `php bin/console app:riprap:check_fixity`.

+You should see output similar to:

+`Riprap validated 5 resources (5 successful events, 0 failed events).`

 If you repeat the SQL query above, you will see five more events in your database.

 ### REST API